RedyAu/pdf_gen/README.md

 Never need to skip around online class videos for a piece of information again!

 ## How to use (Windows)
-(If you're on Linux, you can figure it out)

 [Download the latest release.](https://github.com/RedyAu/pdf_gen/releases)